Neelam95/StreamSentinel/README.md

 The decision of whether to auto-fix or wake up a human must be predictable and auditable.
 LLMs introduce randomness.
-A graph traversal doesn't.
+A BFS graph traversal doesn't.
 Governance requires determinism.

+**Why local Ollama (no cloud API)?**

+Financial transaction data never leaves the machine.
+Llama 3.2 runs locally via Ollama at localhost:11434.
+No Anthropic API.
+No OpenAI API.
+No cloud bill.
+No data risk.

 **Why Kafka-native (not Airflow)?**